 All money received by a state agency is required to be deposited into the treasury, unless specifically exempted from this requirement.
 Fund receipts can be made through a direct deposit or through a transfer from another fund.
-Disbursements from the treasury are by warrant drawn upon the treasury by the Chief Financial Officer upon initiative of the agency authorized to make the expenditure.
+Disbursements from the treasury are by warrant drawn upon the treasury by the Chief Financial Officer after an agency that is authorized to make the expenditure initiates the action.